View our District Map to see the units in Shawnee Trails District.

 Boy Scout Troop Open House

 Most Boy Scouts come from Webelos.
 However, many Boy Scout Troops also recruit youth that were not Cub Scouts or who were once Cub Scouts.
 They put on Open House events to recruit these youth into Boy Scouting.
 Use some of these resources for your Troop as you plan your Troop Open House!

 There are some great resources available to your Venturing Crew to help put together an Open House to try to grow your Crew's youth participation.
 We are available to help you with ordering or printing material for your event or identifying volunteers to help you out with your Open House if needed!

 New units are an important part of growing Scouting in our community.
 New units provide additional opportunities for young people to join Scouting.
 There are organizations that are always looking at ways to involve youth in their program and promote long-term participation in their organizational aims and goals.
 Organizations like churches, civic clubs, education alliances, or other types of organizations which are willing to use Scouting to further their aims and values and conduct the Scouting program consistent with the BSA rules, regulations, and policies should be always pursued to try to start a Scouting unit.

 Rechartering is a yearly process that each unit must do to renew its partnership with the BSA.
 This is a key part of the membership cycle and ensures the continuity of Scouting units in the community to provide the opportunity of Scouting to all youth who want to participate in the program.
 The Commissioners play a key role in the recharter process.
 Additional details on rechartering can be found on the council site here.

-Learn how to enter your information on the Be A Scout Website.
+Learn how to enter your unit's information, set up online registration, and more, on the Be A Scout Website.